Painting vs. Staining Your Deck

 Benefits of Painting a Deck

-One option to protect and beautify your deck is with versatile, colorful paint.
+Versatile, colorful paint is one option to protect and beautify your deck.
 When is paint the best choice for your deck?
 If you’re interested in a bold look for your deck or a unique color, paint could be an answer.
-Some homeowners even elect to paint their deck at the same time as the exterior of the house, completing two upgrades at once.
+Some homeowners even elect to paint their deck simultaneously with the house’s exterior, completing two upgrades simultaneously.
 Paint will give your deck an opaque covering and comes in a limitless array of colors.
-For a show-stopping shade on your deck, or to match a unique color combination on your home, paint is the answer.
-Just be careful, because some consider the multitude of colors a downside.
-The choices can be overwhelming, and the wrong color choice can end up looking garish and be expensive to redo.
+Paint is the answer for a show-stopping shade on your deck or to match a unique color combination on your home.
+Just be careful because some consider the multitude of colors a downside.
+The choices can be overwhelming, and the wrong color can look garish and be expensive to redo.

-Another case where paint may be the better option is for homes with older decks that are already weathered or flawed.
-Paint is opaque and goes on thicker than stain, so it is ideal for filling in cracks and hiding blemishes, flaws or stains.
+Another case where paint may be the better option is for homes with older decks already weathered or flawed.
+Paint is opaque and thicker than stain, so it is ideal for filling in cracks and hiding blemishes, flaws, or stains.
 Also, if your deck is already painted, it is best to use paint again to refresh your deck’s look.
 Stain doesn’t work over an existing coat of paint, so you’d need to strip the painted deck.
-Stripping the deck is not an easy process — it is usually difficult, expensive and time-consuming.
-For this reason, if you’re painting your deck, plan on keeping up the paint job for its entire lifespan and not going back to stain.
+Stripping the deck is not easy — it is usually difficult, expensive, and time-consuming.
+For this reason, if you’re painting your deck, plan on keeping up the paint job for its entire lifespan and not returning to stain.

-However, it’s good to keep in mind that paint will trap moisture inside of the wood, and allow water to pool on the horizontal surfaces of your deck.
+However, it’s important to remember that paint will trap moisture inside the wood and allow water to pool on the horizontal surfaces of your deck.
 This moisture can quickly damage the wood under the paint, leading to unsightly chipping and peeling of the paint and rotting wood.
 Paint also scratches easily from deck furniture and foot traffic.

-With its thick coating and sheen, paint can easily create a slippery surface on your deck — an especially important consideration for families with small children or elderly family members.
+With its thick coating and sheen, paint can easily create a slippery surface on your deck — a critical consideration for families with small children or elderly family members.
 Paint will also hide any wood grain and natural beauty present in the wood, so be sure you want a painted deck before jumping in with this project.

-We generally do not recommend paint for horizontal surfaces unless they have been previously painted.
-There are some specialty porch paint enamels that hold up better with the elements but a solid stain would be ideal if you are wanting an opaque finish on an unpainted deck.
-Painting a deck can be a good fit in the right situation but stain is the preferred method of professionals.
+We generally do not recommend paint for horizontal surfaces unless previously painted.
+Some specialty porch paint enamels hold up better with the elements, but a solid stain would be ideal if you want an opaque finish on an unpainted deck.
+Painting a deck can be a good fit in the right situation, but stain is the preferred method of professionals.

 Benefits of Staining a Deck